-This scene from Tara Arts’ production of ‘Government Inspector’ depicts the Inspector from Blighty and his loyal servant, Asif.
-The play was produced in 1998 by Anuradha Kapoor of the National School of Drama in New Delhi, India, and was an adaptation of Nikolai Gogol’s story of corruption and bribery.
-The actors from left to right are Anthony Bunsee and Muraly Menon.
+The following eight pages belong to the first scene of Tara Arts’ production of ‘Government Inspector – Ala Afsur’.
+The play was producted in 1989 by Anuradha Kapoor of the National School of Drama in New Delhi, India, and was an adaptation of Nikolai Gogol’s story of corruption and bribery.

 |Date of Creation / Publication||1989|

 |Associated Person/ Organisation|

 |Collection and Reference Number||Tara Arts Collection (GB 2661 TA)|